nicotroia/react-natural-typewriter/README.md

 ## Project Structure

-This is a monorepo with two packages:
+This is a tiny monorepo with two packages:

 - **`packages/core/`** - The main React component library (published to npm)
 - **`packages/demo/`** - Development demo app with recording tools